2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-defensive-programing.md

     total += n
 print 'total is:', total
 ```
-In this piece of code, the for loop will work only with positive numbers.
+In this piece of code, the `assert n >= 0.0` statement results in an error if `n` is not greater than or equal to 0.0.
+In other words, the for loop will only work with positive numbers.
 When it encounters a negative number, it will stop the loop and print the error message `Data should only contain positive values`.

 * **Pre-conditions**